-The parameter TOPS\PEG\MODE in Table OFCENG defines the scope of enhanced MFADS measurements.
-If this parameter is set to IPS (initial position seizures only), this feature is independent of other TOPS features except for the FORMAT field discussed (beginning on page 7-5) in this document.
+The parameter TOPS_PEG_MODE in Table OFCENG defines the scope of enhanced MFADS measurements.
+If this parameter is set to IPS (initial position seizures only), this feature is independent of other TOPS features except for the FORMAT field discussed later in this chapter.